FtZPetruska/LearnGL-Playground/README.md

 [stb_image](https://github.com/nothings/stb/blob/master/LICENSE)

+Images in the `assets` directory are just memes I was sent.

 The modified code in this repo is distributed under the MIT license.
 It is mainly just to be covered for a permissive license, this code is just hacking around a tutorial.